How to watch the Artemis I mission lift off to the moon | News Channel 3-12

 By Ashley Strickland, CNN

-For the first time in 50 years, a spacecraft is preparing to launch on a journey to the moon.
+The uncrewed Artemis I mission is ready for another launch attempt this weekend.

-The uncrewed Artemis I mission, including the Space Launch System Rocket and Orion spacecraft, is targeting liftoff on August 29 between 8:33 a.m.
-ET and 10:33 a.m.
-ET from NASA’s Kennedy Space Center in Florida.
+The Space Launch System rocket and Orion spacecraft are scheduled to lift off between 2:17 and 4:17 p.m.
+ET Saturday from NASA’s Kennedy Space Center in Florida.

-Although there is no human crew aboard the mission, it’s the first step of the Artemis program, which aims to return humans to the moon and eventually land them on Mars.
+Although there is no crew aboard, the mission is the first step of the Artemis program, which aims to return humans to the moon and eventually land them on Mars

+There is a 60% chance of favorable weather conditions for the launch, with chances increasing to 80% favorable toward the end of the window, weather officer Melody Lovin said during a Friday morning news conference.

+If the rocket is unable to launch Saturday, the next possible launch window would be Monday.

-The Orion spacecraft will enter a distant retrograde orbit of the moon and travel 40,000 miles beyond it, going further than any spacecraft intended to carry humans.
-Crews will ride aboard Artemis II on a similar trajectory in 2024, and the first woman and the next man to land on the moon are slated to arrive at the lunar south pole in late 2025 on the Artemis III mission.
+Once it launches, the Orion spacecraft will enter a distant retrograde orbit of the moon and travel 40,000 miles beyond it, going farther than any spacecraft intended to carry humans.
+Crews will ride aboard Artemis II on a similar trajectory in 2024, and astronauts are slated to arrive at the lunar south pole in late 2025 on the Artemis III mission.
+The Artemis program aims to land the first woman and the first person of color on the moon.

-Appearances by celebrities like Jack Black, Chris Evans and Keke Palmer and performances of “The Star-Spangled Banner” by Josh Groban and Herbie Hancock and “America the Beautiful” by The Philadelphia Orchestra and cellist Yo-Yo Ma are also part of the program.

-Once the launch has occurred, NASA will conduct a post-launch briefing, and later in the day, the agency will share the first Earth views from cameras aboard the Orion spacecraft.
+After the launch, NASA will conduct a briefing and later Saturday will share the first Earth views from cameras aboard the Orion spacecraft.
+The Virtual Telescope Project will attempt to share live views of Orion on its way to the moon shortly after launch.

-Orion’s journey will last 42 days as it travels to the moon, loops around it and returns to Earth — traveling a total of 1.3 million miles (2.1 million kilometers).
-The capsule will splash down in the Pacific Ocean off the coast of San Diego on October 10.
+Orion’s journey will last about 38 days as it travels to the moon, loops around it and returns to Earth — traveling 1.3 million miles (2.1 million kilometers).
+The capsule will splash down in the Pacific Ocean off San Diego on October 11.

 Here’s everything you can expect before, during and after the launch.